6 Lessons About Trump From Season 1 Of 'The Apprentice'

 Trump's financial ties have followed him to Washington, with watchdogs arguing for further separation from his businesses.
 Trump and his lawyers argue they have done enough by setting up a trust, rather than fully divesting as past presidents have done.

-Even amid criticism of being too close to his businesses while in office, Trump has spent many weekends at his Mar-a-Lago resort in Palm Beach, Fla., and his golf club in Bedminster, N.J.
+Even amid criticism of being too close to his businesses while in office, Trump has spent many weekends at his Mar-a-Lago resort and his golf club in Bedminster, N.J.
 His hotel in Washington, D.C., has raised concern about whether world leaders would spend money there to curry favor with the president.
 And Trump hasn't shied away from talking about his properties.
-Even during controversial remarks about Charlottesville, Trump took to the opportunity to mention his winery in the area.
+Even during controversial remarks about Charlottesville, Va., Trump took to the opportunity to mention his winery in the area.

 4. Loyalty is paramount

-It didn't take the president's unearthed conversations with former FBI Director James Comey to remind the public of how highly President Trump values loyalty.
-But the clues were also there in 2004, particularly during the firing of one contestant named Tammy Lee.
+It didn't take the president's unearthed conversations with former FBI Director James Comey to remind the public of how highly Trump values loyalty.
+But the clues were also there in 2004, particularly during the firing of contestant Tammy Lee.

 In the seventh episode, as Trump dissects the losing team's failure as they sit before him, Lee breaks with the rest of her team to bluntly blame the team leader for having done a poor job of negotiating.
 Trump questions the rest of the team about Lee's dissension, asking, "Was she honest or disloyal?"

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.